HIV Infection and Cancer Risk

 The National Heart Lung and Blood Institute has a BMI calculator for adults.
 The standard weight categories based on BMI for adults ages 20 years or older are:

-BMI in kg/m2 Weight Category
+BMI in kg/m2 Weight category

 Below 18.5 Underweight